Potion: Cochineal

-Cochineal, another type of dye, replaced kermes as an ingredient in Confectio Alchermes in the 17th and 18th century.
+Cochineal, another type of dye, replaced kermes as an ingredient in Confectio Alchermes in the 17th and 18th centuries.
 Cochineal was also heavily used as an ingredient in potions for jaundice.
 Jaundice potions were a mix of Cochineal, cream of tartar and Venetian soap and patients were directed to take it three times a day.

 Cannabis and opium

-Opium and cannabis has been used in potions throughout human history.
+Cannabis and opium has been used in potions throughout human history.
 Potions containing cannabis and/or opium were particularly popular in Arabia, Persia, and Muslim India after the arrival of the drugs around the 9th century.
 Cannabis and opium were a common ingredient used in potions and tinctures sold by apothecaries in 19th-century Europe, as the ingredients made patients feel better, and the addictive nature of the drug meant it sold well.
 Nepenthes pharmakon is a famous type of magical potion recorded in Homer's Odyssey, intended to cure sorrow.
-Pharmakon was the word for medicine in Ancient Greek.
-The potion was recreated in the 18th century, and contains both the plant nepenthe and opium.
+In Ancient Greek Pharmakon was the word for medicine and Nepenthes meant no (ne) sorrow (penthes).
+Since the 18th century it is believed to be made from opium.